 We strongly encourage designers and sales agents to set real expectations with homeowners on the variability and beauty of natural wood products.
 We all want homeowners to end up with a product they love!

-Maple – Burrows Cabinets uses Northern White Maple, defined by its subtle, elegant grain pattern.
+Maple – What to Expect: Burrows Cabinets uses Northern White Maple, defined by its subtle, elegant grain pattern.
 It is an exceptionally hard wood specie with closed pores.
-These characteristics make it less receptive to stain than any other species.
-It is common for this specie to exhibit a mottled or blotchy look when stained with mid to darker tone stains.
+These characteristics make it less receptive to stain than other species.
+It is common for this specie to exhibit a mottled or blotchy look when stained.
 Maple’s general coloration ranges from yellowish-white to a light tan shade.
 Mineral streaks are common in maple and turn darker when stained.
 Maple is generally responsive to light and its overall color will change (usually towards a light yellow shade) over time, particularly when exposed to sunlight.
-The surface apperance of white maple is a combination of soft, flowing grains, intermingled with different “patterns” caused by varing density.
-Pronounced circular “dots”, known as Birdseye, are not uncommon, and are , in fact, frequently sought after in hard maple lumber.
-An effect known as “ribboning” or “fiddleback” (parallel wavy patches of hard and soft areas) is also common and distinctively attractive.
+The surface appearance of white maple is a combination of soft, flowing grains, intermingled with different “patterns” caused by varying density.
+Pronounced circular “dots”, known as Birdseye, are not uncommon, and are, in fact, frequently sought after in hard maple lumber.
+An effect known as “ribboning” or “fiddleback” (parallel wavy patches of hard and soft areas) and tiger stripes are also common natural characteristics of maple and distinctively attractive and to be expected.